 Off A429 on the eastern edge of the Cotswolds, Bourton-on-the-Water is deservedly famous as a classic Cotswold village.
 Like many others, it became wealthy in the Middle Ages because of wool.
 The little River Windrush runs through Bourton, crossed by low stone bridges; it's as pretty as it sounds.
 This village makes a good touring base and has a collection of quirky small museums, but in summer it can be overcrowded.
-A stroll through Bourton takes you past stone cottages, many converted to small stores and fish-and-chip and tea shops.
+A stroll through Bourton takes you past stone cottages, many converted to small stores and fish-and-chips and tea shops.

-Elsewhere in Bath and the Cotswolds
+Elsewhere In Bath and the Cotswolds

 In Bath, a UNESCO World Heritage Site, you’re surrounded by magnificent 18th-century architecture, a lasting reminder of a vanished world often...

 - 14 Restaurants

 - 32 Things To Do